ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Last month, a startup I consulted for was burning through $15,000 monthly on MongoDB Atlas.
 After implementing the optimizations I’m about…</blockquote>

 <h3>4.
-Prisma ORM — are you seriously offering to reset my production DB?
-Really? - <a href="https://medium.com/israeli-tech-radar/prisma-orm-are-you-seriously-offering-to-reset-my-production-db-really-aa99756099e2" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Rewatching Tutorials.
+Study Like This 🚀 - <a href="https://medium.com/@javaScriptwithvinay/stop-rewatching-tutorials-study-like-this-5a342e7758bb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Israeli Tech Radar`**
+✍️ **posted by `JavaScript With Vinay`**

-<blockquote>If you want to learn how to recover your DB after you hit a schema drift issue or any other scenario where Prisma threatens you to erase…</blockquote>
+<blockquote>📌 Learn how to break the cycle of passive learning and adopt an active study approach to master coding efficiently.</blockquote>

 <h3>5.
 The Great Node.js Intervention of 2025 - <a href="https://medium.com/@haydengpt/the-great-node-js-intervention-of-2025-24821f8d0cec" target="_blank" rel="noopener noreferrer">link</a></h3>